Plan Availability: ✓ Soho | ✓ Pro | ✓ Plus | ✓ Enterprise | ✓ Flex |

 - Payment Gateway is available to select Customers.
 General availability coming soon!

 - Online Account and Merchant Account with Adyen

 - Payment Gateway feature enabled by Checkfront Support

-Adyen is a technology company that provides businesses with a single solution for accepting payments anywhere in the world - online, in-app, and at the point of sale with in-depth data insights.
+Adyen is a technology company that provides businesses with a single solution for accepting payments anywhere in the world - online, in-app, and at point of sale with in-depth data insights.